thomasarmel/life_game/README.md

 # Life Game

-A program tath plays the game of life.
+A program that plays the game of life.

 The code is written in C++, and the UI uses OpenCV 4.